 There are many ways to fake an ultrawide lens electronically.
 You can shoot stitched panoramas or stretch-out fisheye shots.

 These give the same results technically, but there is a huge catch: you can't see what you're doing as you compose.

 As you've learned, position, relationships, framing and composition are critical to making or breaking an ultrawide shot.
 You need instant feedback as you're positioning your camera in order to create a powerful image.

 If you use a fisheye, you don't know what's going to be included after the image is cropped by whatever software is doing the rectification.

 If you're hard-core, you could mask off a finder screen for shooting with a fisheye you intend to convert to rectilinear later, but you still can't see the crucial fundamentals of balance, line, and size relationships, since the fisheye lens alters these.
 I'll admit that my Death Valley shot at the top of the page was shot with a fisheye, but I composed it knowing my final intent was doing a rectilinear conversion, and there were no complex relationship or compositional issues involved.
 I also got lucky.

 Give up trying to predict what a final result will look like with stitching.

 Even after getting great single results like at Death Valley with a $600 fisheye on a Canon 5D and a few hundred dollars in software, I still prefer to use real ultrawide lenses so I can see what I'm doing.

-Full-Frame Canon: I've used the original 14mm L, some of whose results I've shown above.
-The newer 14mm L II is supposed to be sharper in the corners if you can't shoot at smaller apertures as I do.
-Neither can use front filters, but the 16-35mm L II (examples also above) can.
+I've also used the original 14mm L, some of whose results I've shown above.
+The newer 14mm L II is sharper in the corners if you can't shoot at smaller apertures as I do.
+Neither can use front filters.

 Thanks for reading!